bleonheart/Lilia/documentation/docs/meta/item.md

 **Purpose**

-Retrieves the description text for this item.
+Retrieves the description text for this item as defined in its base data.

 **Parameters**